MirrorNetworking/MirrorDocs/manual/guides/synchronization/synclists.md

 ## Usage <a href="#usage" id="usage"></a>

-Add a SyncList field to your NetworkBehaviour class.

 {% hint style="info" %}
 SyncList must be declared **readonly** and initialized in the constructor.
 {% endhint %}